malickbax/taskmaster/README.md

 # Taskmaster - Task management application
+- This is a task management tool used to add and track tasks.
-- Orginal codebase provided.
-Built using jQuery, to simplify DOM manipulation and Bootstrap
+- Code has been adjusted using jQuery, and Bootstrap to simplify and make UI/UX more user friendly.